ponceedi000/201-reading-notes/class-02.md

   5.Bigint
   6.Symbol
 The most common I've seen used thus far would undefined, Boolean, Number, and String.
 These data types are incorporated into variables.
 -Arrays are a unique because unlike a variables, it can store mutliple values.
 Arrays are created with square brackets.
 Example: `let animals = ['cat', 'dog', 'bird'];`.
+The rest of the chapter describes how to access and change values in an array.

 ### Chapter 4: “Decisions and Loops” (pp.145-162) -From the Duckett JS book